mj-kim904/mj-kim904.github.io/_posts/2023-03-20-Data-Visualization.md

 ![](/assets/images/images-PSY300/Lecture1/unnamed-chunk-6-1.png){: .align-center}

-Now, we will create a line graph for tree 1 only.
+Now, we will create a line graph for tree 1 by selecting tree 1 data.

 ``` r
 head(Orange)